kwabenasapong/alx-system_engineering-devops-1/0x00-shell_basics/README.md

-`4-listmorefiles- list all files including hidden files in long format` `5-listfilesdigitonly- list all files in long format and user and group IDs displayed numerically` `6-firstdirectory- make new directory named Holberton in /tmp`
+`4-listmorefiles- list all files including hidden files in long format` `5-listfilesdigitonly- list all files in long format and user and group IDs displayed numerically` `6-firstdirectory- make new directory named Holberton in /tmp` `7-movethatfile- move file from one directory to another`